Narina trogon: Description

 It is sexually dimorphic, with males more brightly coloured.
 Both sexes have vivid, gingery green upperpart plumage.
 The tail feathers have a metallic blue-green gloss.
 The outer three rectices on each side are tipped and fringed white, giving the undertail of perched birds a characteristic white appearance (compare bar-tailed trogon).
 The wing coverts are a grizzled grey, and remiges mostly colourless grey.

-The male especially, has bright amaranth red underside plumage and bare, green gape and eye flanges.
+The male especially, has bright red underside plumage and bare, green gape and eye flanges.
 The female has brown face and chest plumage, blue skin orbiting the eyes and duller red plumage below.
 Immature birds resemble females but have distinct white tips to the tertials (inner wing), and less distinct gape and eye flanges.

-The name is derived from the Khoi word for flower that was noted by Francois Levaillant's in his description of the bird.
+The name is derived from the Khoi word for flower that was noted by Francois Levaillant in his description of the bird.
 He also used the name Narina for his Gonaqua mistress.